All American (TV series): Casting

-On February 22, 2018, Taye Diggs was cast as Billy Baker, followed a week later with Samantha Logan cast as Olivia Baker, his daughter.
-The rest of the cast was filled out through mid-March with Bre-Z and Greta Onieogou cast on March 15, 2018, as characters Tamia Cooper and Layla Keating, respectively, with Monet Mazur, Michael Evans Behling, and Cody Christian cast the next day, to play Laura Fine-Baker, Olivia's mother; Jordan Baker, Olivia's brother; and Asher, respectively.
-Karimah Westbrook was cast as Grace James on March 19, 2018, and British actor Daniel Ezra was cast in the lead role of Spencer James on March 21, 2018.
-On May 31, 2018, Jalyn Hall was promoted to a series regular as Dillon, Spencer's little brother.
+On February 22, 2018, Taye Diggs was cast as Billy Baker, followed a week later by Samantha Logan cast as Olivia Baker, his daughter.
+The rest of the cast was filled out through mid-March, with Bre-Z and Greta Onieogou cast on March 15, 2018 as characters Tamia Cooper and Layla Keating, respectively, and Monet Mazur, Michael Evans Behling and Cody Christian cast the next day to play Laura Fine-Baker, Olivia's mother, Jordan Baker, Olivia's brother, and Asher, respectively.
+Karimah Westbrook was cast as Grace James on March 19, 2018 and British actor Daniel Ezra was cast in the lead role of Spencer James on March 21, 2018.
+On May 31, 2018, Jalyn Hall was promoted to series regular as Dillon, Spencer's little brother.

 On October 1, 2020, Chelsea Tavares was promoted to series regular for the third season.

 On October 4, 2021, Hunter Clowdus was promoted to series regular for the fourth season.

+On March 29, 2024, it was announced that Clowdus exited the series before the sixth season due his character's storyline having "organically wrapped" at the end of the fifth season.

 On June 24, 2024, it was announced that Daniel Ezra would not return as a series regular for the seventh season, after having made the decision alongside showrunner Nkechi Okoro Carroll before production for the sixth season began.
 On September 24, 2024, it was announced that Samantha Logan, Cody Christian, Karimah Westbrook, Monet Mazur and Chelsea Tavares would not return as series regulars for the seventh season as well, but it was confirmed that Ezra would make guest appearances, as would others of the former main cast members, and also direct.
 It was also reported that Osy Ikhile and Nathaniel Logan McIntyre joined the main cast respectively as Cassius Jeremy, Beverly High's new football coach, and Kingston Jeremy, Cassius' son, while Antonio J. Bell and Alexis Chikaeze were promoted to series regulars for the seventh season.
 On October 10, 2024, it was reported that Logan would guest star on the second episode of the seventh season.
-On January 29, 2025, ahead of the seventh season premiere, Nkechi Okoro Carroll stated that almost every former cast member "comes back in some capacity multiple times [during the] season" and confirmed that Tavares and Mazur were both set to make guest appearances.
+On January 29, 2025, ahead of the seventh season premiere, Nkechi Okoro Carroll stated that almost every former main cast member "comes back in some capacity multiple times [during the] season" and confirmed that Tavares and Mazur were both set to make guest appearances.